mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

     1. 01/16/2021 - 04/22/2022

+5.  _The Four Agreements_ by Don Miguel Ruiz

+    1. 04/22/2022 - 06/10/2022

+    2. I have just finished _The Four Agreements_ by Don Miguel Ruiz, a terrific author.
+His book [The Mastery of Love](/categories/learning/book_report/the_mastery_of_love) is one of my favorites, and Ruiz never fails to deliver.
+Every line in this book packs a punch and carries great meaning.
+I highly recommend this book to everyone, and I hold every agreement in high regard.

+6.  _A New Earth: Awakening to Your Life's Purpose_ by Eckhart Tolle - **[In Progress]**

+    1. 06/xx/2022 - TBD

+    2. A special thank you to my great friend Trevor for gifting this book to me.

-5.  _Theodore Roosevelt, An Autobiography_ by Theodore Roosevelt - **[In Progress]**
+7.  _Theodore Roosevelt, An Autobiography_ by Theodore Roosevelt - **[In Progress]**

     1. 03/24/2022 - TBD

-6.  _The Four Agreements_ by Don Miguel Ruiz - **[In Progress]**

-    1. 04/22/2022 - TBD

-7.  _The Daily Laws: 366 Meditations on Power, Seduction, Mastery, Strategy, and Human Nature_ by Robert Greene - **[In Progress]**
+8.  _The Daily Laws: 366 Meditations on Power, Seduction, Mastery, Strategy, and Human Nature_ by Robert Greene - **[In Progress]**

     1. 11/01/21 - TBD

     2. I read a page a day.

-8.  _Meditations_ by Marcus Aurelius - **[In Progress]**
+9.  _Meditations_ by Marcus Aurelius - **[In Progress]**

     1. I occasionally read a single passage.

     2. N/A - TBD

-9.  _Analysis I_ by Terrance Tao - **[Paused]**
+10. _Analysis I_ by Terrance Tao - **[Paused]**

     1. 12/31/2021 - TBD

 # Books to Read

 1. The 48 Laws of Power by Robert Greene

-2. A New World by Eckhart Tolle
+2. The Infinite Machine: How an Army of Crypto-hackers Is Building the Next Internet with Ethereum

+3. The Cryptopians: Idealism, Greed, Lies, and the Making of the First Big Cryptocurrency Craze

-3. The Circadian Code by Satchin Panda
+4. The Circadian Code by Satchin Panda

-4. Game Theory by Giacomo Bonanno
+5. Game Theory by Giacomo Bonanno

-5. Power vs. Force: The Hidden Determinants of Human Behavior
+6. Power vs. Force: The Hidden Determinants of Human Behavior

-6. So Good They Can't Ignore Me
+7. Inner Engineering: A Yogi's Guide to Joy by Sadguru

+8. The 50th Law

-7. The Iliad by Homer
+9. The Iliad by Homer

-8. Theodore Roosevelt, An Autobiography

-9. The War of Art
+10. The War of Art

-10. The Holy Quran, English Translation
+11. The Holy Quran, English Translation

-11. Macroeconomics: Principles, Applications, and Tools by
+12. Macroeconomics: Principles, Applications, and Tools by